RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 # Install the required dependencies

-## On Debian / Ubuntu / Kali / ParrotOS
+## On Debian / Ubuntu / Kali / ParrotOS / Raspbian

 First what we want to do is get an update for the system.
 If you need to upgrade do this **before** the install.
 An upgrade was carried out prior to following these instructions.